 At Proforce, we meet every day fantastic candidates of all ages.
 Because we hope this can resolve some insecurities that employers may have about junior and senior employees, or help these candidates find arguments to better sell themselves, we decided to paint a concrete portrait of what it can be like to hire from these age groups.
 In this first part, let’s explore what can be the advantages and disadvantages of hiring a junior employee. *

-* Attention to stereotypes!
+* Beware of stereotypes!
 The ideas presented here obviously do not represent all the younger employees and are only based on our own research and observations.

 The pros of hiring a junior employee

 Productivity.
 Often very enthusiastic and grateful to be given a chance, junior employees show a great desire to prove themselves to their new employer.
 This results in increased productivity as our newest recruits are eager to take on the challenges we give them.

 Open to change.
 Juniors learn quickly and show great adaptability.
 They would no doubt be less reluctant to change and be more comfortable in an evolving industry as they have only been working in it for a short time.

 Easy to train.
 Particularly if your company has its own specific processes, hiring less experienced employees is ideal.
 We can more easily train them to our ways of working because they have not yet assimilated other companies’ processes or had the time to develop their own reflexes.

 Innovative ideas.
 As newbies to our industry, juniors provide a very valuable external perspective that can help to challenge the status quo and bring innovative ideas to the table.
 Their “ignorance” of the good old ways can be very useful and a competitive asset.

 Optimistic attitude.
 As they do not have much experience (therefore, not many negative experiences), the juniors are very optimistic employees.
 It’s a quality that is very important in many contexts and beneficial to the morale and motivation of a company.